chyuck/chyuck.github.io/README.md

 ### Software Engineer (Remote) at PreisWilli
 Feb 2011 – May 2012 | Austria
 - Inventory management desktop application for small retail business:
-  - Designed and implemented completely in multiple iterations as a single developer using .NET Windows Forms for UI, SQL Server/Entity Framework for data management, Excel for reporting and Visual Studio Installer for distribution
+  - Completely designed, implemented and supported in multiple iterations as a single developer, using C# with .NET Windows Forms for UI, SQL Server/Entity Framework for data management, Excel for reporting and Visual Studio Installer for distribution
   - Implemented user's scenarios for data backup, restoring and sharing among multiple desktops
   - Implemented database patching framework using stored procedures to support multiple schema updates and backward compatibility